-Two months' worth of bank statements of all types of accounts.
+Two months' worth of bank statements for each account listed on the application

-A pre-approval is not a loan commitment, but it helps speed up the underwriting and loan approval process, Roth says.
+A pre-approval is not a loan commitment, but it helps speed up the underwriting and loan approval process.

-Some buyers put off the loan application because they fear a lender may not approve them for the amount they plan to spend to buy the house, Highfield says.
+Some buyers put off the loan application out of fear a lender may not approve them for the amount they plan to spend to buy the house.

-Others simply don't want to share an abundance of private information with a lender until they actually find the home they want, he adds.
+Others simply don't want to share an abundance of private information with a lender until they actually find the home they want.

-It's typical for potential buyers to assume they qualify for a certain mortgage amount based on what a neighbor, friend or relative with a similar credit profile bought, Roth says.
+It's typical for potential buyers to assume they qualify for a certain mortgage amount based on what a neighbor, friend or relative with a similar credit profile bought.

 A survey by NeighborWorks America found that nearly 4 in 10 people who are thinking of buying a home first seek advice from friends and family who own a home.
 Only 16% say they approach a real estate agent for advice in that early stage, and mortgage lenders are approached only 9% of the time, according to the survey.